 Contrary to popular belief, super-affiliates don’t DO things differently than affiliate underachievers.
 Super-affiliates promote the same products, and they use the same SEO techniques.

 They have the same headaches.
 And they work just as hard.

-It could be as simple as offering one unusual, but highly valuable bonus.
-It could be as sensible as using low-cost offline marketing, while everyone else is breaking the bank on expensive PPC.
+It could be as simple as offering one unusual but highly valuable bonus.
+It could be as sensible as low-cost offline marketing while everyone else breaks the bank on expensive PPC.

 And most of all, they keep their eye on PROFITABILITY.
 Not just traffic, not just visitors.
-Super-affiliates look for a return on their investment of time and effort, as well as money.
+Super-affiliates look for a return on their time, effort, and money investment.

-Most affiliates can attract prospects.
-A few can convert prospects into customers.
+Most affiliates can attract prospects, and a few can convert prospects into customers.
 But only super-affiliates turn existing customers into repeat customers.

 Super-affiliates know that the person who has already bought from you is the most willing prospect for your backend products, upsells, and cross-sells.
 These current customers are also the cheapest to sell to.
 So super-affiliates are always thinking of the lifetime value of a customer… and always offering them the best value and deals.

 Super-affiliates invest time and money in giving something of REAL value.
 Maybe they give away helpful content before they ask for the sale and seal a JV.
 Perhaps they offer a valuable resource.
 Maybe they offer to put in some sweat equity for a piece of the action.
 Maybe they offer customers a chance to win something… or a smile.

 But no matter WHAT they give, super-affiliates do business in a spirit of openness.
 It’s not about beating the other guy.
 It’s about networking and making alliances.
 It’s about viewing the Internet marketplace as one big “small town.”
 It’s about saying, “let’s talk”.
 And it’s about putting something such as “money, effort, or reputation “on the table BEFORE making demands.